-The aprons and green surrounds will be cut twice a week to a height no lower than 8mm.
-There will be a programme of scarification, solid coring, top dressing and over seeding throughout the year.
+The aprons and green surrounds will be cut twice a week to a height between 10 - 14mm.
+There will be a programme of verti-cutting, scarification, solid tinin and top dressing during the year.
 The presentation of the aprons and green surrounds, has a marked visual impact on the course.
 A surround will be formed of at least one machine width around each green.
 Careful cutting of the surrounds is essential to avoid scalping and achieve an even surface.
 Aprons should be approximately 20 yards long.
-To prevent unnecessary wear and tear traffic around the approaches will be controlled by white lines or strips to direct players away from these areas.
 In the winter some aprons and areas around greens will be roped off.